 The Mississippi River is a stand-out when it comes to sharks living in freshwater environments.
 The river system is the most notorious for being infested with bull sharks, with specimens being found extremely far from the ocean borders.

-Bull sharks have been found as far north as Alton, Illinois, which is over a thousand miles from the Gulf of Mexico.
+According to Smithsonian Magazine, bull sharks have been found as far north as Alton, Illinois, which is over a thousand miles from the Gulf of Mexico.
 Sightings and two notable incidents happened in the 1930s and the 1990s.
 These incidents occurred near St. Louis and have been verified by researchers.

 The bull shark can navigate freshwater environments for miles thanks to its unique adaptations.
 The Mississippi offers plenty of prey for the sharks to sustain themselves on as they keep roaming further inland.